 - 5. Configure the role with the new password: - a.
-In the Cloudera Manager Admin Console, go to the role page. - b.
+In the Cloudera Manager Admin Console, select Clusters > Cloudera Management Service. - b.
 Click the Configuration tab. - c.
-Expand the Role Name Default Group > Database category. - d.
-Set the Role Name Database Password property. - e.
+In the Scope section, select the role where you are configuring the database. - d.
+Select Category > Database category. - e.
+Set the Role Name Database Password property. - f.
 Click Save Changes to commit the changes.